nf679/refl-database/README.md

     db.phospholipids.count()

-**To get all of the parameters for a single molecule, such as DMPC:""
+**To get all of the parameters for a single molecule, such as DMPC:**

     db.getCollection('molecules').aggregate([